karlos1000/react-task-application/README.md

-# Create and list tasks using context
+# Create and list tasks using react context